MobileUpLLC/RxPagingLoading/README.md

 ```

 It includes:
-- `State` — represents LCE-state.
+- `State` class — represents LCE state.
+- `Action` enum - the possible actions.
-- `Observable` - observes changes of the LCE-state.
+- `state: Observable` - observes changes of the LCE state.
-- `Consumer` - receives appropriate Action.
+- `actions: Consumer` - receives performed Action.

-There are two implementations:
+There are two implementations of this interface:

-- LoadingOrdinary
+### LoadingOrdinary

-This class takes a data source as a Single into the constructor:
+This class is for simple case when at first load or after refresh content comes from `Single` data source, passed into the constructor:

 ```Kotlin
 LoadingOrdinary(